rkkwan/rating-yelp-features/README.md

 * Sentence fragments may still include sentiments meant for a different entity.
     * Example sentence: "The onion soup was great, the steak was terrible, the lemon tarte was delicious." will get processed as `"the onion soup was great the steak was terrible the"` instead of `"the onion soup was great"`.
 * Converting sentiment score to stars requires fine tuning.
 The current version uniformly distributes the score range `[-1,1]` to discrete stars `[1,5]`.
 In reality a score between `[-1, .1]` could all be 1 star ratings.
+* Sentiments about certain features can be unbalanced due to the nature of the feature.
+Reviewers are more likely to write about bad service than good service.
+The same could apply to features like cleanliness.
 * NER performance could be improved by capturing more name variations.
 Or, Yelp could add a tagging functionality so reviewers could tag keywords like dish names and key features.
 * SIA could be improved by tuning a custom sentiment model to accurately evaluate slang.